Premam

-Premam is a 2015 Indian Malayalam-language coming-of-age romantic drama film written, directed and edited by Alphonse Puthren.
+Premam is a 2015 Indian Malayalam-language coming-of-age romantic comedy-drama film written, directed and edited by Alphonse Puthren.
 It was produced by Anwar Rasheed and stars Nivin Pauly and Sai Pallavi (in her major film debut).
 It also features an ensemble supporting cast including Madonna Sebastian, Anupama Parameswaran, Shabareesh Varma, Krishna Sankar, Siju Wilson, Ananth Nag, Vinay Forrt, Soubin Shahir, Sharafudheen and others.
 The plot follows George (Nivin)’s romantic journey with his friends from their teens to adulthood.
 While George's first love turns out to be a disappointment, Malar (Pallavi), a college lecturer, rekindles his love interest.
 His romantic journey takes him through several stages, helping him find his purpose.

 The principal photography began in July 2014.
 The film was shot across locations including Goa, Aluva and Fort Kochi.
 The filming was wrapped up in November 2014.
 Anend C. Chandran and Rajesh Murugan handled the cinematography and music.
 The film was produced on a budget of ₹4 crore.

 Premam was released on May 29, 2015 to widespread critical acclaim with praise towards the cast performance (especially Nivin and Pallavi), story, screenplay, cinematography, music, background score, editing and direction by Alphonse Puthren.
 The film emerged as a major commercial success grossing ₹73 crore.
 The film had a theatrical run of 175 days in Kerala and over 300 days in Tamil Nadu.
 The film was included in The Hindu's top 25 Malayalam movies of the decade.
 Pallavi and Nivin's performances were included by the Film Companion in its list of “100 Greatest Performances of the Decade”.
+It was also remade in telugu by Akkineni Naga Chaitanya and Shruti Hasan portraying the respective roles played by Nivin Pauly and Sai Pallavi in 2016.

 The film received nominations and won awards in several categories.
 At the 63rd Filmfare Awards South, Premam was nominated in seven categories, winning Best Female Debut (Sai Pallavi) and Best Male Playback Singer (Vijay Yesudas for "Malare").
 At the 5th South Indian International Movie Awards, it received fifteen nominations and won seven, including Best Film, Best Director, Best Music Director, Best Lyricist, and Best Male Playback Singer (Vijay Yesudas).
 Nivin and Sai Pallavi won the Best Actor Critics and Best Debut Actress awards.
 At the 1st IIFA Utsavam, it received nine nominations and won four, including Best Performance in a Comic Role, Best Music Direction, Best Lyricist and Best Male Playback Singer.
 Among other wins, the film received six Asianet Film Awards, six Vanitha Film Awards, three Asianet Comedy Awards, four Asiavision Awards and two CPC Cine Awards.
 The film was not considered by the Kerala State Film Awards, the official state film award given by the Government of Kerala.